Sponsored by:

 Regenerating derelict buildings: Examples from beyond Wales

-These examples will show how empty buildings can become homes again when people, policy, and communities work together.
+We promise these examples will provide inspiration on how empty buildings can become homes again when people, policy, and communities work together.

 Speakers include: